-If you’ve never had prosciutto then you may be wondering if it’s okay to eat raw, or you have to cook it.
+If you’ve never had prosciutto then you may be wondering if it’s okay to eat raw, or if you have to cook it.
 Don’t worry, you’re not the only one with this question and it kind of makes sense.

 Prosciutto is a type of fine Italian ham, usually sliced very thin for serving or as part of a recipe.
 There are two types of prosciutto; one is called prosciutto cotto, which is cooked and does not require further cooking.

-The other, prosciutto crudo, is cured and salted pork.
+The other, prosciutto Crudo, is cured and salted pork.
 Prosciutto that is from Italy will typically note the city or province that it is from.

 Do you have to cook prosciutto?